aimms/documentation/webui/webui-grid-pages.rst

     :align: center
     :scale: 75

-Once you know the height of the viewport, if you want to fix the height of your application to half of your viewport's size, for example, just divide the values such that the sum of the values defining the height of the rows is half of the height of the viewport.
+Once you know the height of the viewport, if you want to fix the height of your application to half of your viewport's size, for example, just divide the values such that the sum of the values defining the height of the rows is half of the height of the viewport, minus 2x16=32px grid gap.

 To illustrate the above example, let's consider that the height of the browser viewport is 1000px.
 In this case, the specification of the ``gridTemplateRows`` could be, for instance, as follows: